lingz/meteor-reactive-class/README.md

 >> 2 // we still have the original object
 ```

-### Using set/get
+### Using Set / Get
-You can use setters and getters to make your access / modifications straight
+You can use setters and getters to make your access / modifications reactive.
-away.
-Essentially, this treats the entire object as if it was a `Session`
+Essentially, this treats the entire object as if it was a `Session` variable.
-variable. `.set()` operations are **not** reflected on MongoDB, and it is
+`.set()` operations are **not** reflected on MongoDB, and it is required you
-required you call `.update()` after if you want the changes to carry over to
+call `.update()` after if you want the changes to carry over to mongoDB.
-mongoDB.

 ```javascript
 post = Post.create({name: "My Post"})